-You must consider the following before making the choice to use the Accountant's Copy file-sharing type:
+You must consider the following before making the choice to use the Accountant's Copy file sharing type:

 - If you choose to create an Accountant's Copy, you need to determine how to get the Accountant's Copy data file to your accountant.
-QuickBooks offers these options: - Send an encrypted copy of your data to your accountant via Intuit's secure Accountant's Copy File Transfer Service. - Attach the saved file to an email. - Copy it to a storage device such as a USB drive or CD. - Use an online file sharing service like YouSendIt or Dropbox. - You also will be required to set a dividing date, as shown in Figure 16.1.
-The dividing date is a specific date in the past, which determines the restrictions you and your accountant will have when adding or editing transactions.
+QuickBooks offers these options: - Send an encrypted copy of your data to your accountant via Intuit's secure Accountant's Copy File Transfer Service - Attach the saved file to an email - Copy it to a storage device such as a USB drive or CD - Use an online file sharing service such as YouSendIt or Dropbox - You also are required to set a Dividing Date, as shown in Figure 16.1.
+The Dividing Date is a specific date in the past that determines the restrictions you and your accountant have when adding or editing transactions.